 This year, the good weather’s return has brought something magical to Montreal.
-The sun’s caressing rays, the cool breeze flowing through our hair that has been finally liberated from its pompom tuque prison, the reopening of many of our favourite businesses… And among our top impulse traditions: the sugar shack and its countless delights!
+The sun’s caressing rays, the cool breeze flowing through our hair that has been finally liberated from its pompom tuque prison, the reopening of many of our favourite businesses… And among our top spring traditions: the sugar shack and its countless delights!
 But there’s no need to travel out to the country to satisfy a sweet tooth.
 Several businesses in the historic neighbourhood are offering myriad variations on spring’s liquid gold.

 In the charming locations of Petit Dep, you can find so many gift ideas for your friends and family… and even yourself!
 You have so many choices: nut butters with a touch of maple syrup, an original pine maple flavoured dark chocolate bar, chocolate-themed postcards, or the La Bûcheronne box, which includes beer, chocolate, syrup, mustard, honey, and more…